OTA-Insight/djangosaml2idp/README.rst

 ==========================

 djangosaml2idp renders a very basic error page if it encounters an error, indicating an error occured, which error, and possibly an extra message.
+The HTTP status code is dependant on which error occured.
 It also logs the exception with error severity.
-The HTTP status code is also set if possible, depending on which error occured.
 You can customize this by using the ``SAML_IDP_ERROR_VIEW_CLASS`` setting.
 Set this to a dotted import path to your custom (class based) view in order to use that one.
 You'll likely want this to use your own template and styling to display and error message.
 If you subclass the provided `djangosaml2idp.error_views.SamlIDPErrorView`, you have the following variables available for use in the template: